alannadels/Mr.-Jumpman/README.md

 *   Built with Python
 *   Uses object oriented programming principles
 *   Built with Pygame
-*   Accounts for movement, animation, gravity, scoreboard, time, and key-inputs in the game code
+*   Accounts for movement, animation, gravity, scoreboard, time, sound, and key-inputs in the game code
 *   Entertaining
 *   Simple UI